Support in response to world events

 Student Visa Advice

-Leeds University Union student clubs and societies can also be an important source of support and friendship.
+If you’d like to talk about how current world events are affecting you, Leeds University Union student clubs and societies can also be an important source of support and friendship.